keisukeirie/quickdraw_prediction_model/README.md

 + Jupyter notebook that runs python codes above. note that there is no data stored in this repo.

 images
-+ images used in this readme markdown file.
++ jpeg images used in this readme markdown file.

 ## Introduction: